pawelniewie/pawelniewiadomski.com/_posts/2016-06-17-ruby-trinary-operator-and-function-call-white-space-matter.md

 connect_to_server use_https ? "https://#{server}" : "http://#{server}"
 ```

-In case like this you actually want the trinary operator to be evaluated first, then the method to be exectued.
+In case like this you actually want the trinary operator to be evaluated first, then the method to be executed.
 I can imagine also:

 ```ruby
 connect_to_server ((use_https || force_https) && can_use_https) ? "https://#{server}" : "http://#{server}"